flyingGH/BEVUDA-Pytorch/README.md

 python [EXP_PATH] --ckpt_path [CKPT_PATH] -e -b 8 --gpus 8
 ```

-## Cite BEVUDA
+## Citation
-If you use BEVDepth in your research, please cite our work by using the following BibTeX entry:
+If you use BEVUDA in your research, please cite our work by using the following BibTeX entry:

 ```latex
 @article{liu2022multi,